eab-dev/EabRelatedNodesBundle/README.md

 Summary
 -------
-eZ Publish 5 bundle providing a very simple Related Nodes datatype for eZ Publish 5.
+eZ Publish 5 bundle providing a very simple Related Nodes (Related Locations) datatype for eZ Publish 5.

 Fields using the Related Nodes datatype can be accessed or displayed using the Symfony stack.
 To edit them you need to use the legacy stack.